-Mead was a senator from New York and was a Democrat.
+Mead was a senator from New York as a Democrat.
 He served from 1938 to 1946.

 He was previously the representative for New York’s 42nd congressional district as a Democrat from 1931 to 1936; the representative for New York’s 42nd congressional district as a Democrat from 1927 to 1931; the representative for New York’s 42nd congressional district as a Democrat from 1925 to 1927; the representative for New York’s 42nd congressional district as a Democrat from 1923 to 1925; and the representative for New York’s 42nd congressional district as a Democrat from 1919 to 1923.

 From Jan 1939 to Aug 1946, Mead missed 123 of 922 roll call votes, which is 13.3%.
 This is on par with the median of 13.9% among the lifetime records of senators serving in Aug 1946.
 The chart below reports missed votes over time.